Noysome/TorChat-Revised/README.markdown

 Because the original TorChat is very basic and is lacking usability, I decided to peek into the code and see if I could make some enhancements.
-The code is based on version 0.9.9.550 has since seen several revisions.
+The code is based on version 0.9.9.550 and has since seen several revisions.

-I have been using the revised TorChat for a while now, and it seems perfectly stable.

-It is 100% compatible with the regular version of TorChat.
-It only enhances the user experience and brings some extra features.
-No changes were made to the protocols.
+It is 100% compatible with the official version of TorChat, as it only enhances the user experience and brings some non-intrusive additional features.
+No changes were made to the underlying protocols.

 For the official TorChat version, go here: https://github.com/prof7bit/TorChat/